-Chances are you’ve come across sites claiming you can make money posting links.
-As if you can just signup, post a few links and watch the money roll in.
+If you’re reading this, it means you’ve probably found a site that says you can make money posting links.
+As if all you need to do is signup, post a few links, and watch the money roll in.

 Of course, there is a fee to qualify for the ‘link posting job’ of typically $97.
 Which is really the first alarm bell, because you should never have to pay to get a job.